Visit Savannah in 48 hours

 Tip – there are one or two day hop on/off trolley rides in Savannah, you can check out more details here for the schedules and updated prices.

-Catholic cathedral of St. John the Baptist
+Visit Savannah in 48 hours – Catholic cathedral of St. John the Baptist

 One of the first stops was to the Catholic cathedral of St. John the Baptist.
 An imposing and ornate French Gothic style church built in 1876.
 A major fire and several renovation projects has created a beautiful structure to the outside façade and stunning interiors, altar details and the smaller chapels around the cathedral.
 Impressive stained glasswork, large scaled paintings, sculpture and architectural details make the interiors one of the most outstanding interiors to visit in Savannah, Georgia.